facebook/create-react-app/CONTRIBUTING.md

 #### Customizing E2E registry configuration

 We use [verdaccio](https://github.com/verdaccio/verdaccio) to emulate packages publishing in a registry using a default configuration.
-You might modify the current behaviour by editing the file `task/verdaccio.yaml`.
+You might modify the current behavior by editing the file `task/verdaccio.yaml`.

 For more information about the configuration check out the [Verdaccio documentation](https://verdaccio.org/docs/en/configuration).